 Quiz: Python Functions

 A Python function is defined by the keyword def and a function name, round brackets () that enclose a parameter list, and a colon, followed by the statements defining the function.
-The most tricky part is to learn how to call a function properly by providing the correct number of arguments.
+An important part is to learn how to call a function properly by providing the correct number of arguments.
 Also a bit tricky for beginners: when and how to use inline "lambda" functions.

 Test your basic understanding of Python functions by taking the quiz "Python Functions".
 The topics of this quiz are: defining and using functions, passing arguments to functions, local and global variables, annotations, docstrings, lambda functions, vectorize functions.
 Read the Python Cheatsheet on this site for a brief summary on how to write and use functions.